-Note: Many cryptocurrencies are available through online exchanges, such as Coinbase or Gemini.
+Note: Many cryptocurrencies are available through online exchanges.
 You should ensure that the trading platform you are using maintains purchase and sale records for you or you should maintain your own transaction histories.
 Online cryptocurrency tracking services are available that can help you track the needed information and facilitate tax reporting.